 MetroAccess Paratransit

-MetroAccess is a shared-ride, door-to-door, paratransit service for people whose disability prevents them from using bus or rail.
-If you think you may need paratransit service, see our eligibility requirements.
+MetroAccess is a shared-ride, door-to-door, paratransit service for eligible customers whose disability prevents them from using bus or rail.
+Read more about our eligibility requirements below.

 • In case of threatening or disruptive behavior aboard the MetroAccess vehicle or in an emergency, the vehicle operator can call the Operations Control Center using a radio to request help.

-• For your safety and security, MetroAccess vehicles will feature audio and video recording while carrying customers, beginning January 1, 2021.
+• For your safety and security, MetroAccess vehicles feature audio and video recording while carrying customers.

 • Recordings are used for: